I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice-createdeviceinterface.md

 For more information about device interfaces, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-device-interfaces-in-umdf-drivers">Using Device Interfaces in UMDF-based Drivers</a>.

-The following code example shows how to create a device interface instance.
-In this example, the driver explicitly calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff557006">IWDFDevice::AssignDeviceInterfaceState</a> to enable the interface.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |